Gu-Go/courseProject/courseProjectPresentation.md

 <h2>The outcome of the plot shows:   </h2>

-- If there is any relationship between Ozone and Temperature or Solar.R and Temperature in certain month or "All months"
+- The relationship between Ozone and Temperature or Solar.R and Temperature in the selected time period
-- The high and low temperature in the selected time period
+- The highest and lowest temperature in the selected time period
-- The difference between the high and low temperature in the selected time period
+- The difference between the highest and lowest temperature in the selected time period

 Slide With Code
 ========================================================
 ![my file](ui.png)

 Slide With Plot
 ========================================================